jhuckaby/pixl-tools/README.md

 STRING generateUniqueID( LENGTH, SALT )
 ```

-This function generates a pseudo-random alphanumeric (hexadecimal) ID by combining various bits of local entropy, and hashing it together with [SHA-256](http://en.wikipedia.org/wiki/SHA-2).
+This function generates a cryptographically secure alphanumeric (lower-case hexadecimal) ID.
+It is *extremely* fast, as it uses a local 32K cache and only calls [crypto.randomBytes](https://nodejs.org/api/crypto.html#cryptorandombytessize-callback) to refill it.
 The default length is 64 characters, but you can pass in any lesser length to chop it.
-If you want to add your own entropy, pass it as the 2nd argument.

 ```js
 let id = Tools.generateUniqueID();